ewoks-kit/ewoksorange/doc/note_on_designs.rst

 ----------------------------

 In some cases you might want to execute one :class:`Task` with ewoks and another with orange.
-This is the design used in the `ewoks example 2 addon` TODO.

-This can be the case for example to have an ewoks Task 100% free of any gui import (as Qt) and have some interaction / progress... with from the orange canvas.

 Here the simplest way is to inherit directly from :class:`OWWidget` and provide the `ewokstaskclass` pointing to the Task to be executed by ewoks when converted.